silasjmatson/Animotion/README.md

 # Animotion

 A RubyMotion wrapper for common UIView animations.
-We imagine something similar to jQuery animations (i.e. 'fadein', 'fadeout').
+Imagine something similar to jQuery animations (i.e. 'fadein', 'fadeout').

+I don't really have time to be updating this gem right now, so pull requests are welcome.

 ## Installation